Date of Award

 These findings add value to the extant literature, and are beneficial to future research.
 Additionally, practical implications, limitations, and recommendations are discussed.

 Antoine, Ghensy, "A cross-cultural study on consumers' sentiments of the marketing mix variables and consumers' perceptions toward marketing ethics" (2015).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 77.